LIBOR is phasing out. What does that mean for investors?

 Various asset classes use floating-rate instruments whose benchmark rates have historically been tied to LIBOR, including derivatives, business loans, consumer loans, floating-rate bonds and securitization securities.

-For instruments that rely on LIBOR, the transition process remains uncertain and may bring increased volatility or illiquidity.
+For instruments that rely on LIBOR, the transition process may bring increased volatility or illiquidity.
 The potential effects depend on the existing replacement and termination provisions in individual contracts, as well as how and when industry participants adopt new reference rates and fallback language.
 Fallback language addresses the methodology to be used for setting rates if LIBOR is not available.

 The industry has made significant advancements to encourage more widespread use of the recommended replacement rates.